Last Updated on 2 months ago by traveldrafts

 Famous landmarks

 The Czech Republic has quickly become a favorite travel destination in Europe.
-Prague, obviously, plays a big part in this, but there are many other tourist attractions spread throughout the country, both human-made and natural landmarks.
+Prague, obviously, plays a big part in this, but there are many other tourist attractions across the country, both human-made and natural.

 As mentioned above, the Czech Republic is particularly famous for its castles, but you’ll also find iconic bridges, churches, cathedrals, and many others.
-Many of these are UNESCO heritage sites making them even more popular, but all of them are impressive and fun to visit.
+Many of these are UNESCO World Heritage Sites, making them even more popular, but all of them are impressive and fun to visit.

 Some of the most famous landmarks in Czechia include: